Swansea Canal: Decline

 The first suggestions that a railway should be constructed along the Tawe Valley, which would be in direct competition to the canal, were made in 1830.
 More serious railway proposals were made in 1845, when the canal company agreed to lease the canal to the Welsh Midland Railway for £4,264 per year, but the scheme foundered.
 Another scheme to lease the canal to the Neath and Brecon Railway for £9,000 per year in 1864 also foundered.
 The 1860s were a hard time for the canal, as the steel industry gradually replaced the iron industry, and ironworks contracted or closed.
 In 1871, the company approached the Great Western Railway, and negotiated a price of £107,666 for the main Swansea Canal, and £40,000 for the Duke of Beaufort's Trewyddfa Canal.
 The sale was authorised by the Great Western Railway (Swansea Canal) Act 1872 (35 & 36 Vict. c. clii) and took effect on 31 January 1873.

 Rather than run it down, the Great Western Railway ran the canal well, and it remained profitable until 1895, when losses were first reported, though it recovered a little between 1898 and 1902.
 The tonnage of coal carried on the canal was very high, with 385,000 tons transported down the canal to Swansea in 1888 alone.
 The last commercial cargo carried on the Swansea Canal was in 1931, when coal was conveyed from Clydach to Swansea.
 Boats continued to operate on the canal after that date but only for maintenance work, with horse-drawn boats last recorded at Clydach in 1958.

 The canal was gradually abandoned, under the terms of a series of acts of Parliament, starting with the Great Western Railway (Swansea North Dock Abandonment) Act 1928 (18 & 19 Geo.
-5. c. xxxiii) and the Great Western Railway Act 1931 (21 & 22 Geo.
-5. c. lxi).
+5. c. xxxiii), the Great Western Railway Act 1931 (21 & 22 Geo.
+5. c. lxi) and the Breconshire County Council Act 1946 (9 & 10 Geo.
+6. c. xxxii).
 The canal was nationalised in 1947 and became part of the British Transport Commission, whose British Transport Commission Act 1949 (12, 13 & 14 Geo.
 6. c. xxix) and British Transport Commission Act 1957 (5 & 6 Eliz.
 2. c. xxxiii) brought further closures.
 The remainder was closed under the terms of the British Transport Commission Act 1962 (10 & 11 Eliz.
 2. c. xlii), when control of the canal passed to British Waterways, who remained responsible for the maintenance of the waterway and its structures until 2012, when they were superseded by the Canal and River Trust, known in Wales as Glandŵr Cymru.
 Although navigation had ceased, the channel was maintained to provide a water supply to the Mond Nickel Company works at Clydach.